mr5z/ExLang/README.md

 ### `dto`

-A `dto` is pure data with no behavior, no dependencies, and no identity — two DTOs with the same field values are considered equal.
+A `dto` is pure data with no behavior, no dependencies, and no identity.
+Two DTOs with the same field values are considered equal.
 All fields are implicitly public read-only properties.
 DTOs are always sealed and cannot be inherited.

 ```
 dto Point {